twmaunu/jekyll-now/rsr_overview.md

 ## Acknowledgments
 This work was supported by NSF grant DMS-14-18386 and a University of Minnesota Doctoral Dissertation Fellowship.
-The authors would like to thank Ery Arias-Castro, Teng Zhang, Xingguo Li, Jiashi Feng, John Goes, Chong You, and Yeshwanth Cherapanamjeri for providing code for various algorithms used in our simulations.
+The authors would also like to thank all who contributed code used in this survey, and in particular, Ery Arias-Castro, Teng Zhang, Xingguo Li, Jiashi Feng, John Goes, Chong You, and Yeshwanth Cherapanamjeri.